railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/contacts.rst

 Finding your Partners using Filters
 -----------------------------------

 Open the `Customers` list view to discover the search options(top-right) allowing you to easily filter your partners.You can group by ``Salesman`` to see which customers have already been assigned a salesman or not.And can also group by ``Company``.
-You can also filter by 'Persons' to see the customers you are responsible for.
+You can filter by *Persons* to see the customers you are responsible for.
+You can also filter by *My Partners*, *Companies*, *Customers* and *Suppliers*.

 .. tip:: Limit